dst-ws22/website/docs/course-syllabus.md

 - Direct your audience's attention to the most important parts of your data
 - Think like a designer and utilize concepts of design in data visualization
 - Leverage the power of storytelling to help your message resonate with your audience
-- use Python to prepare and visualize data
+- use Python to analyze, prepare and visualize data

 ## Where to get help